Thinkwise/docs/docs/sf/guidelines_sql_formatting.md

 ## IN and EXISTS

-1. Use `IN` with constant values only and `EXISTS` with subqueries.
+1. Use `in` with constant values only and `exists` with subqueries.
-1. Indent subqueries relative to the `EXISTS` keyword, using a multiple of 4 spaces.
+1. Indent subqueries relative to the `exists` keyword, using a multiple of 4 spaces.
+1. Left align the closing parentheses `)` with the `exists` keyword.

 ### Example EXISTS